Steve-Fenton/stevefenton.co.uk/src/pages/blog/2020/08/use-powershell-to-send-all-regex-matches-to-a-new-file.md

 ---
 layout: src/layouts/Default.astro
+title: Use PowerShell to send all regex matches to a new file
 navMenu: false
-title: 'Use PowerShell to send all regex matches to a new file'
 pubDate: 2020-08-14T17:19:22+01:00
 authors:
     - steve-fenton